-A rich body of research in computational data mining exists in the literature with work done by various researchers on the development of clustering algorithms [3, 4, 5, 6].
+A rich body of research in computational data mining exists in the literature with work done by various researchers on the development of clustering algorithms(Hartigan 1975[3]; Jain et al., 1999[4]).
 However, clustering of large datasets remains a computationally intensive and challenging task.
-Judd et al. [7] designed and implemented a parallel clustering algorithm for a network of workstations.
-They used a client-server approach where a block of work assignments were sent to each client process, which then calculates the block partial sum of each cluster and sends the results back to the server.
-The server collects the partial sums from all clients, calculates the new centroids and returns the new centroids to all clients to begin a new iteration.
-They used Parallel Virtual Machine [8] and Message Passing Interface (MPI) [9] for their implementation.
+Judd et al., 1998 [5] designed and implemented a parallel cluster algorithm for a network of workstations.
+They used a client-server approach where a block of work assignments were sent to each client process which then calculates the block partial sum of each cluster and sends the results back to the server.
+Server collects the partial sums from all clients, calculates the new centroids and returns it to all clients to begin a new iteration.
+They used Parallel Virtual Machine [6] and Message Passing Interface (MPI) [7] for their implementation.
 They applied the method to datasets with up to 262,144 records and tested the scaling for up to 16 processors.
-Dhillon and Modha [10] developed a parallel k-means algorithm based on a message-passing model.
-They distributed the data to each parallel process to operate on them independently.
-A synchronization step was carried out at the end of each iteration using MPI_Allreduce.
+Dhillon and Modha (2000) [8] developed a parallel k-means algorithm based on a message-passing model.
+They distributed the data to each parallel process to operate on them idependently.
+A synchronization step was carried out at each the end of iteration using MPI\Allreduce.
 They applied their implementation to datasets with up to 2,097,152 records (with 16 dimensions per record) and achieved excellent scaling for up to 16 processors.
-Li and Chung [11] developed a parallel bisecting k-means algorithm and implemented it in Java, using Remote Method Invocation (RMI) for interprocess communication.
+Li and Chung (2007) [9] developed a parallel bisecting k-means algorithm and implemented it in Java, using Remote Method Invocation (RMI) for interprocess communication.
 The largest dataset tested by them had 2,097,152 records (with 8 dimensions per record).
 They achieved good scaling with their method up to 8 processors on a Linux cluster.
 While design and implementation of parallel clustering algorithms has been reported by many researchers in the literature, the application of most of them has been limited to small datasets on small scale computing clusters.
-State-of-the-art satellites, airborne and ground-based remote sensing stations and global climate models provide massive amounts of data that can be utilized for ecology and environmental sciences studies.
-The focus of work reported here is the design and implementation of a massively parallel clustering algorithm to enable the analysis of massive amounts of data using some of the largest supercomputers in the world.
+State-of-the-art satellites, airborne and ground-based remote sensing stations and global climate models provide massive amount of the data that can be utilized for ecology and environmental sciences studies.
+The focus of reported work is to design and implement a massively parallel clustering algorithm to allow the analysis of massive amounts of data using some of the largest supercomputers in the world.